Meet Luke Bushman, an M&A professional at ASG who sources, evaluates and executes investment opportunities.

 Luke received his Bachelor’s degree in Finance and Business Analytics at the University of Cincinnati.
 Luke previously worked at Alpine Investors and The Pohlad Companies, where he learned the ins and outs of the financial sector.

 After 3 years at ASG, we sat down with Luke to hear about his experiences working at ASG, and some advice he has for those entering the workforce.

-How did you decide to join the Corporate Development team here at ASG?
+How did you decide to join the M&A team here at ASG?

 I always knew I wanted to be involved in the realm of investing in and building businesses.
 I admire entrepreneurship and have enormous respect for individuals and organizations that promote growth in private markets.
 When I was a freshman at the University of Cincinnati, I began to explore potential opportunities for exposure to the world of investing.
 Through a combination of luck, coincidence, and perseverance, I stumbled upon Alpine Investors through a personal connection in Ohio.
 I ended up spending my summer that year in San Francisco, working with the Alpine team on sourcing bootstrapped software businesses.
 During this time, I was lucky enough to have Jake Brodsky as my direct manager.
 Through my work with Jake directly and the Alpine team more broadly, I knew this was a culture I wanted to stay involved with.
 Fortunately for me (and many SaaS founders), this was the exact time that Jake, Mark, and Billy were forming a new group called ASG.
 When Jake asked me to return the following year as an intern for ASG, I couldn't have been more excited.